josefdeutsch/josefmobile/README.md

 I developed Joseph because I was looking for alternative ways to present my art.
 During my work I was confronted more and more with the idea of digital space.
 What exactly is digital space and how does it show itself?

-The way of reinterpreting an exhibition space captivates me and has motivated me so much to implement and complete joseph according to my ideas.
+The way to reinterpret an exhibition space captivates me and has motivated me so much to implement and complete joseph according to my ideas.
-In the end, Joseph himself became a work of art and “The expression wanders through space” is the message that emanates from the heart of the matter.
+In the end, Joseph himself became a work of art and the metaphor: “The expression wanders through space” became the message that emanates from the heart of the matter.

 ## What have I learned?
 In this project you will: